 How to Pay for Tubal Reversal

 Your tubal reversal clinic may offer pre-paid accounts that you can use to save for your surgery.
 After paying a setup fee, you can contribute to the account at regular intervals and eventually accumulate enough to pay for your surgery.
-The principal advantage to a pre-payment plan is that none of your money is wasted on interest as it would be with a conventional loan.
+The principal advantage to a pre-payment plan is that none of your money is wasted on interest.
 You can reach your savings goal relatively quickly with manageable monthly contributions.